openshift/enhancements/enhancements/machine-config/manage-boot-images.md

 #### Reverting to original bootimage

-The proposal will introduce a CR, `MachineSetBootImageHistory` to store the boot image history associated with a given machineset.
+The proposal will introduce a CR, `BootImageHistory` to store the boot image history associated with a given machineset.
 By providing this CR and accompanying documentation, the user will be able to restore their machinesets to an earlier state if they wish to do so.

 ### Workflow Description